 - An exemption from capital gains tax on selling shares into the employee ownership trust on setting up the structure.

 - An exemption from income tax on certain bonuses up to £3,600 for all employees.

 Moving to this model will mean that there are a number of practical decisions that will need to be made around governance, such as the trustees of the employee ownership trust and whether an employee council is used as a way of communicating with the directors.
-For more information on employee ownership trusts, take a look at our factsheet.
+For more information on employee ownership trusts, take a look at our brochure.